felt/js-sdk/etc/js-sdk.api.md

 // Warning: (ae-forgotten-export) The symbol "UiController" needs to be exported by the entry point client.d.ts
 // Warning: (ae-forgotten-export) The symbol "LayersController" needs to be exported by the entry point client.d.ts
 // Warning: (ae-forgotten-export) The symbol "ElementsController" needs to be exported by the entry point client.d.ts
+// Warning: (ae-forgotten-export) The symbol "SelectionController" needs to be exported by the entry point client.d.ts
 //
 // @public (undocumented)
 export type FeltController = {
     iframe: HTMLIFrameElement | null;
-} & ViewportController & UiController & LayersController & ElementsController;
+} & ViewportController & UiController & LayersController & ElementsController & SelectionController;

 // Warning: (ae-forgotten-export) The symbol "FeltEmbedOptionsSchema" needs to be exported by the entry point client.d.ts
 //